From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 Gravity-Let me tell y'all, it took quite a bit a research (at least for me) to get a handle on the meaning of this "gravity" you hear about when it comes to beer.
 So for all of you who are not into brewing and just want to enjoy a good beer remember this, if you see a beer that says "High Gravity" it's high in alcohol (ABV), yes my friend, you will have a buzz.
 There is an original gravity (OG) before the beer is fermented and a final gravity (FG) after the beer has finished fermenting, then there are fancy calcuations done to determine the ABV based on the original and final gravity numbers.
 And that's the gist of gravity.

 Great American Beer Festival(GABF)-a three day event presented by the Brewer's Association held annually in Denver, Colorado usually in late September or early October.
 The festival was started in 1982 by Charlie Papazian, currently the president of the Brewer's Associaton and the author of "The Complete Joy of Home Brewing".
 There's drinking and judging and good times for all!
-Interesting fact, at the 2012 festival there were 84 different styles of beer judged...HOW FUN!
+Interesting fact, at the 2014 festival there were 90 beer categories covering 145 different beer styles, winners were chosen from 5,507 competition entries ...HOW FUN!

 Growler-a refillable containter for purchasing beer.
 It's most often a glass bottle designed to hold a specific amount of fabulous draft brew, usually between 1/2 gallon and one gallon.
 Usually employed by breweries that don't offer a bottled form of their beers.